MODULE: Awards & Rewards

-Once you’ve found your sponsor and they’re keen to sponsor you, edit the Society Contract Template (at the top of this page) to suit your agreement and get it signed!
+Once you’ve found your sponsor and they’re keen to sponsor you, edit the red text in the Society Contract Template (at the top of this page) to suit your agreement, then get it signed in this order:

 Aaron Salins (BSU Sales & Contracts Manager) who will check the agreement is fair – 1st signature